-Most of the flavour in a roasted chicken lies in the golden skin.
+Most of the flavor in a roasted chicken lies in the golden skin.
 I deep fry the skin of my chicken until golden brown.
-I also deep fry the wings and the carcass after I’ve broken down my chicken into thighs, legs and breasts.
-This is a shortcut for flavour development but let’s get into it and go over the recipe in detail and yes this batch of… 6 meals cost me about 35 bucks in groceries.
+I also deep fry the wings and the carcass after I’ve broken down my chicken into thighs, legs, and breasts.
+This is a shortcut for flavor development but let’s get into it and go over the recipe in detail and yes this batch of… 6 meals cost me about 35 bucks in groceries.
 That’s just because a chicken in Vancouver costs about 20 dollars (wtf!, yeah, not as budget cooking friendly as you’d expect right?).
 But the cost per serving is about 5-6 bucks US.
 Not bad when you’re eating the most delicious soup in the world!
 Ok, there’s ramen too.

 Ingredients (6 servings):